bloomberg/bde-tools/BdeBuildSystem/scripts/bde_xt_cpp_splitter/usage-guide.t.md

 Those control comments determine the pieces of the full test driver ('.xt.cpp') go into the parts.

-Control-comments may need multiply lines to be human-readable.
+Control-comments may need multiple lines to be human-readable.
 Currently the `PARTS` guide is the only control comment that is not limited to one line.
 The additional lines that belong to such a control comment all start with `//@`, but not with `{|CONTROL-COMMENT-PREFIX|}`.
 Any line that does not start with